patarapolw/jupyter-flashcards/README.md

 # Jupyter-flashcards

-Jupyter notebook utility to view flashcards in both Excel and markdown format.
+A Jupyter notebook utility to view flashcards in both Excel and markdown format.

 Not to mention that both the `*.xlsx` file and the image folder are directly editable.